Virtual Roots of Real Polynomials: The --th virtual root

 \demos

-Parts 1) and 2) are just from the definition.
-For 3), we make an induction on $d$.
+Items \emph{1} and \emph{2} are just from the definition.
+For \emph{3}, we make an induction on $d$.
 Anyway, there is something to prove only when the interval $(\rho_{d,r}(P),\rho_{d,r+1}(P))$ is not empty, so we may assume $0\le r\le d$.

 If $d=1$, it is easily checked.
 If $d>1$, we have

 we consider two cases: \begin{enumerate} \item[{$\star$}] if $\rho_{d,r}(P)=\rho_{d-1,r}(P')$, then $U_{d,r+1}(P)\subseteq U_{d-1,r+1}(P')$ and we know by hypothesis that $(-1)^{d+r}P'<0$ on $U_{d-1,r+1}(P')$.
 So $(-1)^{d+r}P$ is decreasing on $U_{d,r+1}(P)$.
 As $\rho_{d,r+1}(P)$ realizes the minimum of $|P|$ on $U_{d-1,r+1}(P')$, we get that $(-1)^{d+r}P>0$ on $U_{d,r+1}(P)$.